With the ability to learn about any destination in the world with a few strokes of a keyboard, why bother attending a travel industry trade show?

 That is when trade shows tend to be the least crowded, Golicz notes.
 Peak hours are usually between 10 a.m. and 2 p.m.
 The last hour or two are also less crammed, but keep in mind that you might not be getting the travel experts at their freshest.

 Most people scour convention center floors for freebies like pens, pins and key chains.
-But ace trade show attendees know there are better things to nab -- especially raffles for free tips or other travel perks, and show-only discounts on hotels, package tours, rental cars and the like.
-The Boston Globe Travel Show's Web site lists the raffles, freebies and discounts available at its February show.
+But ace trade show attendees know there are better things to nab -- especially raffles for free trips or other travel perks, and show-only discounts on hotels, package tours, rental cars and the like.
+Some shows, such as the Boston Globe Travel Show, list raffles, freebies and discounts ahead of time on their websites.

 That said, if you have limited time and are on a mission to visit specific vendors, don't get distracted by the giant roulette wheels and confetti machines luring you to specific booths with prizes.